 - More modern: Was introduced somewhat (1 year and 10 months) more recently.

-If the count of relative strengths (bullet points above) is taken as a measure, the A7S II comes out slightly ahead of the D5300 (15 : 14 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the A7S II emerges as the winner of the match-up (16 : 14 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.